Dave Kocourek: Los Angeles/San Diego Chargers

 The Chargers moved him to tight end in 1962, the position he would play for the rest of his career.
 Kocourek caught 39 passes for 688 yards (16.9 yards per catch) and four touchdowns.
-He was All-Pro at tight end his first season at the position in the AFL.
+The Sporting News and United Press International (UPI) named him first-team All-AFL at tight end, and the Associated Press (AP) second-team All-AFL, in his first season at the position in the AFL.
 The team's record fell to 4–10.

 In 1963, the Chargers were 11–3 and finally won the AFL championship, 51–10 over the Boston Patriots.
-He had the fewest receptions (23) and receiving yards (359) of his career to date, but still made the All-Star Game and was All-AFL.
+He had the fewest receptions (23) and receiving yards (359) of his career to date, but still made the All-Star Game and was named first team All-AFL by the Newspaper Enterprise Association and second-team by the AP and UPI.
 The Chargers primary receiver had become future Hall of Fame flanker Lance Alworth, who caught 61 passes that year.

 In 1964, Kocourek had 33 receptions for 593 yards and five touchdowns.
 The Chargers went to the AFL championship game for the fourth time in five years, losing to the Buffalo Bills (quarterbacked by former teammate Jack Kemp), 20–7.
 Kocourek scored the Chargers' only touchdown on a 26-yard pass from Chargers' quarterback Tobin Rote.
+The AP, NEA and UPI all named him second-team All-AFL, and he was chosen to his fourth consecutive AFL All-Star Game.

 1965 was Kocourek's final season with the Chargers.
 The team had a 9–2–3 record, and once again went to the AFL Championship Game, this time losing to the Buffalo Bills, 23–0.
 During the season, Kocourek caught 28 passes for 363 yards.
+The AP named him second-team All-AFL.
 After the season, the Chargers left Kocourek unprotected in the 1966 expansion draft when the Miami Dolphins entered the AFL.
 Kocourek was the first player taken by Miami.
 Kocourek's availability was surprising, but he speculated it may have been because of difficult contract negotiations between him and Gillman.